The Engineering ToolBox Web Google

 Pipes and Tubes - Temperature Expansion

-Pipes expands when heated and contracts when cooled.
-The expansion of the pipes can be expressed with the expansion formula
+Pipes expands when heated and contracts when cooled and the expansion can be expressed with the expansion equation.

-The temperature expansion of pipes depends on the start and final temperature of the pipe and the expansion coefficient of the piping material at the actual temperature.
-The general expansion formula can be expressed as:
+The temperature expansion of pipes depends on start and final temperature of the pipe, and the expansion coefficient of the piping material at the actual temperature.
+The expansion formula can be expressed as:

 dl = α Lo dt (1)